dviggiano/maze-factory/README.md

 * Add app icons and other necessary files for deployment
 * Allow users to share their record times or published mazes via social media
 * Add accessibility features including dictation and haptic feedback

+## Bug Fixes

+* All creation dates rendering as today